 Registering for this site allows you to access your order status and history.
 Just fill in the fields below, and weâll get a new account set up for you in no time.
 We will only ask you for information necessary to make the purchase process faster and easier.Create an Account

 Striking 3" rose-purple flowers with an attractive center that adds interest to dried arrangements.
 Also used in teas to support a healthy immune system.
-Frost-treat seeds for two weeks in freezer or plant outdoors after frost.
+Stratify seeds in moist, sterile medium in your refrigerator before starting inside, or plant outdoors after frost.
 Plants grow 2-3' high.
 Summer blooming.
 Full to partial sun.
 Perennial.

 |Average Seed / oz||Seed / 100' Row||Average Yield / 100' Row||Days to Harvest|

 |After Last Frost||70°F||Full/Part||Frost Sensitive|